-Noriko Nakamura is a Master’s level board-certified music therapist, neurologic music therapist, and hospice & palliative care certified music therapist (120 hours of advanced training in hospice music therapy).
+Noriko Nakamura is a Master’s level board-certified music therapist, neurologic music therapist, and hospice & palliative care-certified music therapist.
 She has been working as a clinician in the Kansas City area for 16 years and frequently conducts presentations at national and local conferences/events.

 Noriko began receiving piano lessons and ear training at the age of three, which helped her develop perfect pitch.
 She plays music by ear and by notation.
 Her musical skills include piano, guitar, voice, ukulele, and autoharp.
 Noriko obtained her music therapy degrees (bachelor and master) from the University of Kansas.
-She is currently pursuing a Ph.D. degree in music therapy in addition to her work.
+She is currently pursuing a Ph.D. degree in music therapy while working as a clinician.